hunter-teacher-cert/methods-work-lui5c/final_lessons/lesson_00/readme.md

 ### Student-centered activity
 DELIVERABLE:
-A program that will shift each letter in a plaintext String by a certain amount of letters.
+A program that will shift each letter in a plaintext String by a certain amount of letters, as in a Caesar cipher.
 It should be easy to change how many letters your program shifts by.
 You can assume that the shifts will only be between -25 and 25.
 Your program is only required to do one word each time that it is run.

 __Tests Your Code Should Pass:__
 - shifting "a" by 1 should be "b"
 - shifting "b" by -1 should be "a"
 - shifting "a" by -1 should be "z"
-- plug your output back in as input and you should get your original input
+- shifting "z" by 1 should be "a"

 __Resources__:
 - [charAt()](https://www.w3schools.com/java/ref_string_charat.asp)